Tufin/oasdiff/docs/OASDIFF-SERVICE.md

     https://api.oasdiff.com/tenants/{tenant-id}/changelog
 ```
 ### Errors
-oasdiff-service uses conventional HTTP response codes to indicate the success or failure of an API request.
-In general: Codes in the 2xx range indicate success.
-Codes in the 4xx range indicate a failure with additional information provided (e.g., invalid OpenAPI spec format, a required parameter was missing, etc.).
-Codes in the 5xx range indicate an error with oasdiff-service servers (these are rare)
+The service uses conventional HTTP response codes to indicate success or failure of an API request:
+- Codes in the 2xx range indicate success
+- Codes in the 4xx range indicate a failure with additional information provided (e.g., invalid OpenAPI spec format, a required parameter was missing, etc.)
+- Codes in the 5xx range indicate a server error (these are rare)